 Here's a preface for the student and an introduction.

-Be alive to the surroundings, noticing things, facing facts, determining facts with scientific care as needed.
+· Be alive to the surroundings, noticing things, facing facts, and determining facts with scientific care as needed.
 (What is a fact?
 What are problems surrounding the theory and practice of establishing facts well?)

 Around these habits of mind grow the virtues of scientific living.

 Religion is so often taken as an institutional affair, a matter of creed and ritual, but the life of religion comes through spiritual experience.
 The door to the truths of spiritual experience is faith.
-Science-centered and humanistic perspectives sometimes tell part of the story or all of the story about what seem to be spiritual experiences.
+Science-centered and humanistic perspectives sometimes tell part of the story or even all of the story about what seem to be spiritual experiences.
 Therefore the person of faith moves in a field of adventure in which discernment grows gradually.
 If we say “Yes” in faith, we express our primary relationship with God in prayer, worship, and service.
-We begin to relate with everyone as members in a universal family.
-We gain new light on questions about human suffering and eternal life.
-Integrating science, philosophy, and religion leads to a new vision of history and cosmology . . . and the mysterious, wondrous, unique personality.
+We may begin to relate with other persons as members in a universal family.
+Questions about human suffering and the plausibility of the promise of eternal life must be faced.
+If we attempt to think science, philosophy, and religion in an integrated way, it leads toward a new view of history and cosmology . . . and of the mysterious, wondrous, unique personality.

-The more we realize truth, the more we feel the beauty of truth, preparing us to enjoy the beauties of nature and the arts.
+The more we realize truth, the more we feel the beauty of truth, and this prepares us to enjoy the beauties of nature and the arts.

 Taking time in the beauties of nature allows us to enjoy the paradox that, while we somehow transcend nature, we are also a part of nature.
 Our sense of the beauties of nature is enhanced by input from every other area in the “map” of truth, beauty, and goodness on physical, intellectual, and spiritual levels.
 One of the striking beauties of nature is the capacity of the human body to enter into a system of integrated living, beyond the conflict of the spirit and the flesh, where self-mastery regarding physical impulses show our marvelous potentials as many-dimensioned beings.

-There are fun arts (gardening, play, sports, humor) as well as fine arts that engage us on an emotional level and take us to thoughts of eternal import.
-Reflections on these topics culminate in reflections on the art of living, from personal grooming and keeping an orderly home and workplace; to the vigorous attitudes needed for challenges; to principles of balance for health, sanity, and happiness.
+There are fun arts (gardening, play, sports, humor) as well as fine arts that engage us on an emotional level and lead the mind into some high thought.
+Reflections on these topics culminate in reflections on the art of living, from personal grooming and keeping an orderly home and workplace, to the vigorous attitudes needed for challenges.

 We usually experience the art of living more like improvisation with a jazz band than a solo performance of a predetermined score; but sometimes we glimpse a stretch of our lives as part of a cosmic symphony of vast grandeur.